Django Vs Laravel: An In-Depth Breakdown of Two Powerful Frameworks

 Laravel has similar scalability when it comes to frameworks.

-The addition of those services is just a complement, since the underlying code of Laravel is built for scalability.
+The addition of those services is just a compliment since the underlying code of Laravel is built for scalability.

 It even provides scalability with MySQL, AWS, and other hosting and database services.